Skip to main content

 Brand color

-The --bg-color flag (or brand.colors.background in config) controls three outputs:
+The --bg-color flag (or brand.background in config) controls the background across the generated branding assets:

 1. The Android adaptive background layer: a solid color that fills the full 108dp canvas behind your logo.